Supportive Herbs and Supplements for Mental Health

 Herbal medicinals tend to follow a ‘doctrine of signatures’-- where the shapes and colors of plant parts indicate their specific functionality and effect on the body.
 These observations across many different cultures have spanned thousands of years and are becoming increasingly supported by clinical study.

 Herbs like Saffron (Crocus sativus), Magnolia (Magnolia officinalis),and Passionflower (Passiflora incarnata) follow the doctrine of signatures more abstractly; their blossoms mirroring the purple, upward-moving pattern of the ‘crown’ chakra located at the top of the head (a traditionally Ayurvedic principle).
 We see these herbs working effectively together in our Tranquility formula by Natura.
-These herbs have been shown to enhance mood, boost cognitive function, and act on various neurotransmitter pathways (e.g. GABA, Serotonin, and Dopamine) respectively, all of which play large roles in the way our brains modulate our moods (11) (12).
+These herbs have been shown to enhance mood, boost cognitive function, and act on various neurotransmitter pathways (e.g. GABA, Serotonin, and Dopamine) respectively, all of which play large roles in the way our brains modulate our moods).
+(12)

 Lastly, if you are thinking of addressing mental wellness through herbs and supplements for children, it's best to start simply.
-Boosting minerals like Magnesium as discussed, and working with very gentle herbs like Chamomile or Nettle (or both!) in tea are both great starting points.
+Boosting minerals like Magnesium as discussed, and working with very gentle herbs like Chamomile and Nettle in tea are both great starting points.
 Calm Child by Planetary Herbs blends Chamomile and Magnesium with tonifying Hawthorn, Gotu Kola, and other herbs for a beautifully soothing children’s formula.

 Final Thoughts